tbewley/RR/README.md

 The codes in this consolidated repository are associated with two forthcoming texts,<BR>
 <a href="http://robotics.ucsd.edu/RR.pdf">Renaissance Robotics</a> and
 <a href="http://robotics.ucsd.edu/RR.pdf">Numerical Renaissance</a>,
-in addition to various research papers, by Thomas Bewley.<BR>  The former, which covers dynamics, signals & systems, circuits, and classical control theory, among other things, is intended to be accessible by advanced undergraduates; the first several chapters of it, which discuss how CPUs & microcontrollers (MCUs), electronics boards, and motors work, are likely also accessible by STEM-oriented high school makers.
+in addition to various research papers, by Thomas Bewley.
+The former, which covers dynamics, signals & systems, circuits, and classical control theory, among other things, is intended to be accessible by advanced undergraduates; the first several chapters of it, which discuss how CPUs & microcontrollers (MCUs), electronics boards, and motors work, are likely also accessible by STEM-oriented high school makers.
 The latter, which covers linear algebra, spectral methods, statistical representations, numerical simulation methods for ODEs & PDEs, derivative-based & derivative-free optimization, and state-space control & estimation theory, among other things, builds directly on the former, and is designed primarily for students in graduate school or beyond.
 Drafts of these two texts are maintained at the above two links; to expore further what they are about, please read their frontmatter.<BR>

 The various pedagogical codes in the Renaissance Repository (all prefixed by RR_, and mostly written in Matlab/Octave though there are also a few codes in Fortran and C)